stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2.1.2.
 About JWKSet
 Once your Sandbox is created and the your Partner code is provided to you, for one Partner code you will have maximum 1 JWKSet.

-Once you chanf
+Once you change the JWKSet URL, BMID Support must be notified immediately in order to create a new certificate.

 <aside class="success"> Does a same service point to separate SSL Certificates?</aside>

-<aside class="success"> What is the next step after changing the JWKSet URL?</aside>

-BMID Support must be notified immediately in order to create a new certificate.

 <aside class="success"> Is it possible to register multiple valid callback URIs/JWKSet URIs for one environment?
 Or does it need to be change whenever URIs are switched?</aside>